ibm-cloud-docs/ContinuousDelivery/pipeline_about.md

 Your permissions to view, modify, or run a pipeline are based on the access control for the toolchain that owns the pipeline.
 For more information about access control for toolchains, see [Managing access to toolchains in resource groups](/docs/services/ContinuousDelivery/toolchains_using.html#managing_access_resource_groups){: new_window} and [Managing access to toolchains in Cloud Foundry orgs](/docs/services/ContinuousDelivery/toolchains_using.html#managing_access_orgs){: new_window}.
 {: tip}

+You can specify the scripts to run in many of the job types that are provided by the pipeline, giving you direct control over what is run by the job.
+These scripts run in a Docker image that contains a number of standard development tools, including tools that are required for interacting with the {{site.data.keyword.Bluemix_notm}} runtimes.
+For more information about what the standard Docker image contains, see [Preinstalled resources](/docs/services/ContinuousDelivery/pipeline_deploy_var.html#deliverypipeline_resources){: new_window}.
+If your job requires development tools that are not available in the standard image, or you need different versions of those tools, you can use a custom image.
+For more information about custom images, see [Working with custom Docker images](/docs/services/ContinuousDelivery/pipeline_custom_docker_images.html#custom_docker_images){: new_window}.

+When the pipeline runs scripts, properties that describe the context where the job is running are passed to the script by using environment variables.
+For example, the URL of the repo that is the input to the stage, the name of the stage and the job that is being run, the parameters specified by the job type, and so on.
+To view a list of the available environment variables, see [Preinstalled resources](/docs/services/ContinuousDelivery/pipeline_deploy_var.html#deliverypipeline_envprop){: new_window}.

+You can define properties at both the pipeline level and the stage level.
+Pipeline properties are shared across all stages and jobs in a pipeline.
+Stage properties are unique to a particular stage, and shared across all jobs in that stage.
+For more information about properties, see [Environment properties (Environment variables)](/docs/services/ContinuousDelivery/pipeline_about.html#environment_properties).

 ## Stages
 {: #deliverypipeline_stages}

 Stages organize input and jobs as your code is built, deployed, and tested.
-Stages accept input from either source control repositories (SCM repositories) or build jobs (build artifacts) in other stages.
-When you create your first stage, the default settings are set for you on the **INPUT** tab.
+Stages accept input from either source control repositories (SCM repositories) or build jobs in other stages.
+For SCM repositories, the input is the contents of a particular branch in the repository; for build jobs, the input is the artifacts that are produced by the job.
+When you create your first stage, the **INPUT** tab contains default settings.

-A stage's input is passed to the jobs the stage contains, and each job is given a clean container to run in.

-The jobs in a stage can't pass artifacts to each other.
-Because  you can't pass artifacts between jobs, you need to have a separate Build stage from a Deploy stage if your deploy stage will use the build stage artifacts.
+When a stage runs, the stage's input is passed to each of the jobs in the stage.
+Each job is given a clean container to run in.
+As a result, jobs within a stage cannot pass artifacts to each other.
+To pass artifacts between jobs, separate the jobs into two stages, and use the output from the job in the first stage as input to the second stage.
 {: tip}

-You can define stage environment properties that can be used in all jobs.
-For example, you might define a `TEST_URL` property that passes a single URL to deploy and test jobs in a single stage.
-The deploy job would deploy to that URL, and the test job would test the running app at the URL.
+Similar to how you can define pipeline properties, you can also define stage properties for use in all of the jobs in a particular stage.
+For example, you might define a `TEST_URL` property that passes a URL to the deploy and test jobs in a stage.
+The deploy job deploys to that URL and the test job tests the running app at the URL.
+Stage properties are also passed to job scripts by using environment variables.
+If the same property is defined at both the pipeline level and the stage level, the value of the stage property is used.

 By default in a stage, builds and deployments are run automatically every time that changes are delivered to a project's SCM repository.
 Stages and jobs run serially; they enable flow control for your work.
 For example, you might place a test stage before a deployment stage.
-If the tests in the test stage fail, the deployment stage won't run.
+If the tests in the test stage fail, the deployment stage does not run.

 You might want tighter control of a specific stage.
 If you do not want a stage to run every time that a change occurs at its input, you can disable the capability.
 On the **INPUT** tab, in the Stage Trigger section, click **Run jobs only when this stage is run manually**.